iqtree/iqtree.github.io/doc/Substitution-Models.md

 * `MK`: Jukes-Cantor type model for morphological data.
 * `ORDERED`: only allowing exchange for neighboring states.

-If morphological alignments do not contain constant sites (typically the case), then an ascertainment bias correction model (see [[#Ascertainment bias correction]]) should be applied to correct the branch lengths for the absence of constant sites.
+If morphological alignments do not contain constant sites (typically the case), then an ascertainment bias correction model (see [[#ascertainment-bias-correction]]) should be applied to correct the branch lengths for the absence of constant sites.

 Ascertainment bias correction